What are

 Search the hashtag #smashingstrategies on Tpt!

-I originally found Sound Boxes while reading
+originally found Sound Boxes while reading

 Sound Boxes break words up into sounds, not letters.